Distinguish your period from just spotting

 - The luteal phase after ovulation when the corpus luteum develops in the ovary in the area from where the egg was ejected.

-In the first half of the menstrual cycle, during the follicular phase the levels of estrogen (the "female hormone") start to rise.
-Estrogen plays an important role in keeping you healthy, especially by helping you to build strong bones and to help keep them strong as you get older.
+During the follicular phase, the levels of estrogen (the "female hormone") start to rise.
+Estrogen plays an important role in keeping you healthy, especially by helping keep bones strong as you get older.
 Estrogen also makes the lining of the uterus (womb) grow and thicken.
-This lining of the womb is a place that will nourish the embryo if a pregnancy occurs.
-At the same time the lining of the womb is growing, an egg, or ovum, in one of the ovaries starts to mature.
-At about day 14 of an average 28-day cycle, the egg leaves the ovary.
-This is called ovulation.
-At this point the follicular phase begins.
+This lining of the womb is a place that will nourish the embryo when pregnancy occurs.
+At the same time, an egg in one of the ovaries starts to mature.
+On about day 14 of an average 28-day cycle, the egg leaves the ovary.
+This is called ovulation, and it is at this point that the follicular phase begins.

-The follicular phase begins with ovulation, after the egg has left the ovary.
 If it gets fertilized, the fertilized egg travels through the fallopian tube to the uterus.
 Hormone levels rise and help prepare the uterine lining for pregnancy.
-A woman is most likely to get pregnant from having sex during the 3-4 days before or on the day of ovulation.
+A person with a uterus who ovulates is most likely to get pregnant from having sex during the 3-4 days before or on the day of ovulation.
 Women with cycles that are shorter or longer than average may ovulate before or after day 14.

-A woman becomes pregnant if the egg is fertilized by a man's sperm cell and attaches to the uterine wall.
-If the egg is not fertilized, it will break apart and gets absorbed.
-Then, hormone levels drop, and the thickened lining of the uterus is shed during the menstrual period or bleeding.
+If pregnancy occurs, the egg is attached to the uterine wall.
+If the egg is not fertilized, and no pregnancy occurs, the egg will break apart and get absorbed.
+Then, hormone levels drop, and the thickened lining of the uterus is shed during the menstrual period bleeding.

 - Get a calendar.
-This can be either a paper calendar or one on your computer, phone, or tablet.
+This can be either a paper calendar or one on a computer, phone, or tablet.

 - Count forward however many days your menstrual cycle normally is before you start.
 If you don't know, then just count 28 days.